SQL SUBSTRING Function

 FROM [Employe]

-If you observe the above result, this string Function is not getting the domain names perfectly because we are using a fixed value.
-In the next example, we will show you how to use dynamic value as a second and third argument to return the domain names accurately.
+If you observe the above result, this string Function is not getting the domain names perfectly because we use a fixed value.
+In the following examples, we will show you how to use dynamic value as a second and third argument to return the domain names accurately.

 SELECT [FirstName]